david-prv/QuickyPHP/SECURITY.md

 ## Reporting a Vulnerability

-Please report any vulnerability or deadly bug to issue@quickyphp.de.
+Please report any vulnerability or deadly bug to hello@david-dewes.de.
 Provide the following information:
 ### 1. Impact
 - Very Low: Not really a problem, just nice to have